 Each English Language Arts course in middle school addresses these standards through thematic units.
-These units provide students rich opportunities to read and write for real purposes.
+These units provide students with rich opportunities to read and write for real purposes.
 Students read a balance of fiction and nonfiction.
 The readings provide opportunities for class discussion and study of the style and content choices writers make.
 Students learn to use advanced academic vocabulary, and to edit their writing for clarity and conventions.

 Literacy: An extension of the ELA curriculum; this course offers students the opportunity to engage with literature and participate in collaborative discussions, authentic learning opportunities, and writing projects to encourage growth in literacy.
-See Academic Support Programs for tiered Literacy support
+See Academic Support Programs for tiered Literacy support.

-6th-grade English Language Arts: This grade-level course will introduce students to the various ways people talk and write about literature.
-Reading skills will emphasize selecting evidence to support opinions about character, setting, conflict, and point of view.
-Writing skills will emphasize building organized paragraphs and including evidence from sources.
+6th-grade English Language Arts: This grade-level course will introduce students to the various ways people talk, write, respond, and connect to texts.
+Reading skills will emphasize critical thinking about character, setting, conflict, point of view, and then selecting evidence to support thinking.
+Writing skills will emphasize building organized paragraphs for multiple pieces with a variety of purposes.